 The event would consist of 3 Major Phases: Selection, Performance and Finale.
 After registration by teams, the Selection Phase is a 2-stage process of an online screening followed by discussion-cum-evaluation stage, conducted by subject matter experts.
 The selected entries will progress to Performance Phase.
 Performance Phase ends with an evaluation (Pre-Finale) round.

-The Selected entries from this phase qualify for the Finale Phase and will be called for the Gala Grand Finale to decide winner and runner-up.
+The Selected entries from this phase qualify for the Finale Phase and will be called for the Grand Finale to decide winner and runner-up.
 Please refer the depiction below on event details and timelines.

 Winner and runner-up teams from both the track gets awarded with cash prizes.
 Also, post-event mentorship and grants for next level of development will be provided, if applicable.